-I can pretty much guess what we’ll be doing at our next lesson.

-Stadium is officially the worst phase.
+Stadium is back to being the worst phase.

-Out of the mouth of Trainer B. We get by when the jumps are small, but missing to 2’6″ is different than missing to 3′.
+We get by when the jumps are small, but missing to 2’6″ is different than missing to 3′.
 Who woulda thought?

 Now I had just taken P to our first jumper show this year and we cruised around 2’6″ and 2’9″, but the videos showed a much slower pace than I thought we had.

 On our way to dinner the night before the horse trial, we all went out to dinner and Trainer B rode with me.
 As I was driving towards the restaurant, he goes, “How come you drive your truck so fast, but ride so slow?”

 HA.
 HA.
 Maybe because my truck responds when I put my foot on the accelerator and doesn’t stop unless I choose to engage the brake?

 Then later we were all sitting around outside the stalls and Trainer B says to Husband, “I’m going to Petsmart to get a shock collar to attach to P’s girth.
 Anytime I think she’s going too slow, I’m going to press the button.
 Cool?”
 To which Husband replied, “Yeah, man!”
 And then I laughed.
 And then Trainer B looked me dead in the eye and said, “Oh, you think I’m joking?”